French Riviera Beyond Nice: Hidden Coastal Towns Worth Visiting

 Seeking Quieter Corners of the Coastline

 My base for a good chunk of the trip was Villefranche-sur-Mer.
-It’s incredibly picturesque, with pastel buildings tumbling down to a beautiful bay, and it felt worlds away from the hustle, even though it’s super close to Nice.
+It’s incredibly picturesque, with pastel buildings tumbling down to a beautiful bay, and it feels worlds away from the hustle, even though it’s super close to Nice.
 From there, I hopped on the local train – a fantastic way to see the coast without the stress of driving and parking.
-This simple act of using public transport opened up so many possibilities for discovering these hidden gems.
+This simple act of using public transport opened up so many possibilities for discovering these French Riviera hidden gems.

-• Villefranche-sur-Mer: A perfect starting point.
+- Villefranche-sur-Mer: A perfect starting point.
 Its bay is stunning, and the old town, while steep in places, is full of character.
 I found myself just wandering for hours.

-• Roquebrune-Cap-Martin: This place genuinely surprised me.
+- Roquebrune-Cap-Martin: This place genuinely surprised me.
 Tucked between Monaco and Menton, it has this ancient fortress with views that are just breathtaking.
 What struck me most was how few people were there, even in what should have been peak season.
 It felt like stumbling upon a secret.

-• Menton: Often called the ‘Pearl of France,’ it really lives up to its name, especially with its Italian flair.
+- Menton: Often called the ‘Pearl of France,’ it really lives up to its name, especially with its Italian flair.
 It’s a bit more affordable than some of the other towns, and the vibe is just so relaxed.
 I spent an afternoon just sitting by the harbor, watching the fishing boats.

 Embracing a Relaxed Pace of Life